dmnkvd/Archive-Transcoding-Tools/README.md

 - Improve my JavaScript skills: Intermediate Data Structures, Objects, accessing them...
 - Build up a narrative, dealing with the problems of classification / ordering
 - Discuss the Problem of Classification, my research-framework, through this practical application, through a limited number of artefacts
-- Come up with playful, random transcoding tools along the way
+- Develop and tinker with playful transcoding tools along the way

 ## Input
 The input is a collection of 20 colour-corrected photographs of badges, selected at random.